marcotoronto/rdm-test/content/01_file_naming.md

 ### Goal
 {: .no_toc }

- - **Decide at the beginning on to how you want to sort and search for your files:**
+ - **Decide at the beginning how you want to sort and search for your files:**
      - **Chronological order**
      - **Logical order**